dflorez0/LuaOOPTutorial/README.md

 The `package.path` line registers src and lib folders to the path to quickly load packages.
-`require 'OOP'` includes the OOP.lua file for simplified object oriented programming You can see the file has a header with the file name, its author and its creation date. --TODO: maybe even mention the common definition of a header in the syntax section.
+`require 'OOP'` includes the OOP.lua file for simplified object oriented programming You can see the file has a header with the file name, its author and its creation date.

 #### Animal.lua ####